 After you have removed the software from your computer, download the latest version of your software if it is available.
 If your software has been discontinued or a newer version has been released, it will still be necessary to open a support ticket to have a link provided to you.

-2. Resetting the Photoshop preference file
+2. Reset the Photoshop preference file

 You can Reset you Photoshop preferences either with a keystroke or by manually browsing to the files and then deleting them.